ASCIIxr:d:DAFp0rmyXWE:5,j:3114637071602980586,t:23072810

 Palio di Siena June 20, DiscoverTuscany

-SIENA – The Palio horse race is a colorful, bareback horse race around the Piazza del Campo, Siena’s main square, that takes place every July 2 and Aug.
+SIENA – The Palio horse race is a colorful, bareback horse race around the Piazza del Campo, Siena’s main square, that takes place every Aug.
 16. The “contrade” (traditional neighborhoods) compete for the “palio,” or banner, dedicated to the Virgin Mary.
 For the occasion, the perimeter of Piazza del Campo is covered with tuff clay and becomes the racetrack.
 The horse race usually takes place in the late afternoon, after the historical parade composed of more than 600 people in period costumes representing each of the contrade.
 The square is filled with costumed pageantry before the race, and massive feasts are set up on long outdoor tables that can stretch for blocks on the medieval side streets.
 (Summary by Chiara Mattirolo)

 Puccini festival in Torre del Lago June 20, Puccinifestival